The Pros and Cons of Different Types of Toilets

 Wall-mounted toilets have been around for a while and certainly can mean some space savings in a cramped bathroom.
 The other advantages of wall-mounted toilets are the ease of cleaning under and around them, and the height customization you can achieve.
 If you are a family who is on the taller side, you may find the height of standard toilets to be a bit low for your comfort and a wall-mounted toilet can be an elegant solution.

 Where Interior Designers Spend Money in a Bathroom Remodel

 If there is one thing that you are looking to spend money on in your bathroom, it isn’t the toilet.
-Hyrel and Abbas agreed that heated floors are the place that they would definitely put a little extra into.
-Under-cabinet lights and thermostatic controls also were mentioned, but both whole-heartedly came back to say, truly, heated floors would be their one luxury.
+Under-cabinet lights and thermostatic controls are nice.
+But whole-heartedly, heated floors are the place that we would definitely put a little extra into if you had to pick one luxury.